12th Jodhpur RIFF seeks to revive lost culture of song writing

 "Bridging the gap between these two iconic locations, 'Citadels of The Sun' is the coming together of diverse but connected voices, the result of which is a sound that transcends and braves new territories in music," organisers said.
 Among other Rajasthani artistes at the 2019 edition of the festival will be "Jasnath ji ke Bhope", a community of priests who observe a culture of walking on fire; Mohini Devi, a singer in Jogi Kalbeliya tradition; vocalist and kamaicha (a bowed instrument) maestro Hakam Khan Manganiyar; exponent of dhol thali nritya Rawata Ram Shekhawati among others.

-Legendary Carnatic percussionist Vikku Vinayakram, as well as international performers like Malian virtuoso kora (a 21 stringed instrument) player and composer Ballake Sissoko, Cuban drummer and musician Yissy Garcia, Hungarian folk band Muzsikas, Polish singer-composer Karolina Cicha will also be part of the line-up.
+Indian Carnatic legends like percussionists Vikku Vinayakram and Selvaganesh, as well as international performers like Malian virtuoso kora (a 21 stringed instrument) player and composer Ballake Sissoko, Cuban drummer and musician Yissy Garcia, Hungarian folk band Muzsikas, Polish singer-composer Karolina Cicha will also be part of the line-up.
 The 12th edition of Jodhpur RIFF will come to an end on October 14.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)